T-S-Liang/t-s-liang.github.io/_pages/about.md

 ---
 layout: archive
 permalink: /
 title: "Greetings!
-This is Tim S. Liang | 梁爽"
+This is Shuang Liang (Tim) | 梁爽"
 excerpt: "About me"
 author_profile: true
 redirect_from: